ejeschke/ginga/doc/index.rst

 Copyright and License
 =====================

-Copyright (c) 2011-2018 Eric R. Jeschke.
+Copyright (c) 2011-2019 Ginga Maintainers.
 All rights reserved.

 Ginga is distributed under an open-source BSD licence.
 Please see the file `LICENSE.txt` in the top-level directory for details.